20kdc/c3ds-projects/python/kc3dsbpy/HELP.md

 Renders are saved to subdirectories of your render output directory.

-Mode: Arbitrary text.
-You can use this field to quickly control VisScripts/etc.
+Mode: Arbitrary number, which is written to a Custom Property.
+As such, you can use this field to quickly control VisScripts/etc. This has to be a number so that it can be read by Drivers.

 ### PNG to C16